 Minority enrollment is 88% of the student body (majority Black), which is higher than the Florida state average of 64% (majority Hispanic and Black).

 - Overall Testing Rank: Bottom 50% in FL

 - Math Proficiency: 31% (Btm 50%)

 - Reading Proficiency: 36% (Btm 50%)

 - Source: National Center for Education Statistics (NCES), FL Dept. of Education

 John E. Ford K-8 School's student population of 627 students has declined by 7% over five school years.

-The teacher population of 45 teachers has stayed relatively flat over five school years.
+The teacher population of 42 teachers has declined by 10% over five school years.

 Total Classroom Teachers